lilyshaw714/4610---Group-4-61608-/README.md

 Name of the database: ns_Sp26_61608_Group4

-Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();
+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_QX();